Practice Policies

 - Make non-urgent enquiries later in the day if possible.
 Our phone lines are very busy in the mornings.

-- Be patient and bear with us when running late, particularly during open morning surgeries.
-This delay may be due to another patient requiring additional time or dealing with an emergency.
+- Be patient and bear with us when running late.
+The delay may be due to another patient requiring additional time or if we are dealing with an emergency.

 - Use our service responsibly and do not expect immediate treatment for non-urgent or routine conditions.